cloudnative-pg/cloudnative-pg/docs/src/e2e.md

      * Declarative creation of temporary tablespaces
      * Backup / recovery from object storage
      * Backup / recovery from volume snapshots

+* **Declarative databases**
+  * Declarative creation of databases with default (retain) reclaim policy
+  * Declarative creation of databases with delete reclaim policy